harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/explore-ci-plugins.md

 ## GitHub Actions

-Use the [GitHub Action plugin step](../../ci-technical-reference/plugin-steps/ci-github-action-step.md) in pipelines that use Harness Cloud build infrastructure.
-For other build infrastructures, use the [Plugin step](./run-a-git-hub-action-in-cie.md).
+Use the [GitHub Action plugin step](./ci-github-action-step.md) in pipelines that use Harness Cloud build infrastructure.
+For other build infrastructures, use the [GitHub Action Drone plugin in a Plugin step](./run-a-git-hub-action-in-cie.md).

 ## Bitrise Integrations